 On June 19, 2017, Moody's revised the Commonwealth of Australia's macro profile from "very strong" to "strong".
 This change resulted in a downgrade in Moody's long-term ratings of Australia's four largest banks to Aa3 from Aa2 and their baseline credit assessments were downgraded to a2 from a1.
 The Bank's credit ratings were reaffirmed and its outlook remained stable.
 However, the Bank's credit ratings could be revised in the future in response to a change in the credit rating of the Commonwealth of Australia.
-In addition, the ratings of individual securities issued by the Bank (and other banks globally) could be impacted from time to time by changes in the regulatory requirements for those instruments as well as the ratings methodologies used by rating agencies.
+In addition, the ratings of individual securities issued by the Bank (and other banks globally) could be impacted from time to time by changes in the regulatory requirements for those instruments, default rates associated with secured assets underlying those securities, as well as the ratings methodologies used by rating agencies.